Pioneers in artificial intelligence win the Nobel Prize in physics

 STOCKHOLM — (AP) — Two pioneers of artificial intelligence – John Hopfield and Geoffrey Hinton – won the Nobel Prize in physics Tuesday for helping create the building blocks of machine learning that is revolutionizing the way we work and live but also creates new threats to humanity, one of the winners said.

-“This year’s two Nobel Laureates in physics have used tools from physics to develop methods that are the foundation of today’s powerful machine learning,” the Nobel committee said in a press release.

-Ellen Moons, a member of the Nobel committee at the Royal Swedish Academy of Sciences, said the two laureates “used fundamental concepts from statistical physics to design artificial neural networks that function as associative memories and find patterns in large data sets.”
+“These two gentlemen were really the pioneers,” said Nobel physics committee member Mark Pearce.
+“They ... did the fundamental work, based on physical understanding which has led to the revolution we see today in machine learning and artificial intelligence.”

-She said that such networks have been used to advance research in physics and “have also become part of our daily lives, for instance in facial recognition and language translation.”
+The artificial neural networks they pioneered are used throughout science and medicine and “have also become part of our daily lives, for instance in facial recognition and language translation," said Ellen Moons, a member of the Nobel committee at the Royal Swedish Academy of Sciences.

 Hinton predicted that AI will end up having a “huge influence” on civilization, bringing improvements in productivity and health care.

-“It would be comparable with the Industrial Revolution,” he said in the open call with reporters and the officials from the Royal Swedish Academy of Sciences.
+“It would be comparable with the Industrial Revolution,” he said in an open call with reporters and officials of the Royal Swedish Academy of Sciences.

 Hinton shares those concerns.
 He quit a role at Google so he could more freely speak about the dangers of the technology he helped create.